Rafael Nadal: 2012: Seventh French Open title

-2013: Two majors and return to No. 1
+2013: Two majors, five Masters, return to No. 1

 Nadal withdrew from Australian Open with a stomach virus and dropped out of the ATP Top 4 for the first time since 2005.
 He returned at the VTR Open in Chile, where he was upset by Argentine No. 73 Horacio Zeballos in the final.
 At the Brasil Open, Nadal beat David Nalbandian in the final.
-In the final in Acapulco, Nadal defeated David Ferrer, losing just two games.
+In the Mexican Open, Nadal defeated David Ferrer, losing just two games.

 Nadal serving at the Indian Wells Open in 2013.

-At the Indian Wells, he lost only one set en route to the title, defeating Roger Federer, Tomáš Berdych and Juan Martín del Potro in the final.
+At Indian Wells, he lost only one set en route to the title, defeating Roger Federer, Tomáš Berdych and Juan Martín del Potro in the final.
 Nadal was beaten by Djokovic in straight sets in Monte Carlo to end his eight-year reign at the tournament.
-He then won his eighth title at Barcelona beating Nicolás Almagro in the final.
-Nadal went on to win Madrid, beating Stan Wawrinka in the final.
-This was the 40th clay court title of his career, equal second in the Open Era with Thomas Muster.
+He then won his eighth title at Barcelona.
+Nadal went on to win Madrid.
+This was the 40th clay court title of his career, equal second with Thomas Muster.
 Nadal then overtook him when he beat Federer for his 7th title at the Italian Open.
 These victories raised his ranking to No. 4.

-Nadal won the French Open beating Novak Djokovic in the semi-final and David Ferrer in the final, breaking the record for the most match wins in the tournament with his 59th victory, surpassing the previous record held by Guillermo Vilas and Roger Federer.
-Nadal also became the first man in history to win any major eight times, and tied Roy Emerson for the third-most major titles in history.
-His semi-final match against Djokovic has been called one of the greatest clay court matches ever, with Nadal rallying from a break down in the fifth set to win after 4 hours and 37 minutes.
-This was only the second time Nadal had been pushed to five sets at the French Open (the first was against John Isner in the first round in 2011).
-This victory meant that since returning from seven months out due to injury, Nadal had reached eight consecutive finals, won 7 titles, and compiled a 43–2 record in 2013.
-However, Nadal then lost his first-round match at Wimbledon in straight sets to Steve Darcis, his first loss in the first round of a major.
-At the time, he was the lowest-ranked player ever to beat Nadal in a Grand Slam tournament.
+Nadal won the French Open beating David Ferrer in the final, breaking the record for the most match wins in the tournament with his 59th victory.
+Nadal became the first man to win any major eight times.
+His semi-final against Djokovic has been called one of the greatest clay court matches ever, with Nadal rallying from a break down in the fifth set to win after 4 hours and 37 minutes.
+This was only the second time Nadal had been pushed to five sets at the French Open (the first was against John Isner in 2011).
+This victory meant that since returning from injury, Nadal had reached eight consecutive finals, won 7 titles, and compiled a 43–2 record in 2013.
+However, Nadal then lost his first-round match at Wimbledon to Steve Darcis, his first loss in the first round of a major.
+At the time, he was the lowest-ranked player ever to beat Nadal in a Grand Slam.